-Content A rea Technology Standard nd Design: All students will develop an understanding of the nature and impact sign, and the designed world, as they relate to the individual, global society, Strand A. Nature of Technology: ( Creativity and I nnovation By the end of grade Content Statement CPI# Cumulative Progress Indicator (CPI) 2 syster nology products and ms impact every aspect of orld in which we live.
+Content Area Technology Standard nd Design: All students will develop an understanding of the nature and impact sign, and the designed world, as they relate to the individual, global society, Strand A. Nature of Technology: Creativity and Innovation By the end of grade Content Statement CPI# Cumulative Progress Indicator (CPI) 2 Technology products and systems impact every aspect of the world in which we live.
 8.2.2.A.1 Describe how technology products, systems, and resources are useful at school, home, and work.
-4 nology products and systems 8.2.4.A.1 Investigate factors that influence the development and function of technology products and systems.
-4 et every aspect of the world ich we live.
+4 Technology products and systems impact every aspect of the world in which we live.
+8.2.4.A.1 Investigate factors that influence the development and function of technology products and systems.
 8.2.4.A.2 Using a digital format, compare and contrast how a technology product has changed over time due to economic, political, and/or cultural influences.
 8 impac nology products and systems et every aspect of the world ich we live.
 8.2.8.A.1 Explain the impact of globalization on the development of a technological system over time.
 12 impac nology products and systems et every aspect of the world ich we live.
 8.2.12.A.1 Design and create a technology product or system that improves the quality of life and identify trade-offs, risks, and benefits.